 At the final meeting of each academic year, the Senate shall constitute an Executive Committee for the following academic year.
-The Executive Committee shall have 10 voting members:

-The Senate Past Chair, the Senate Chair, and the Senate Vice Chair, Chair of the Academic Budget and Benefits Committee, Chair of the Undergraduate Curriculum Committee, Chair of the Graduate Curriculum Committee, Chair of the Committee on Term Faculty Affairs, Chair of the Faculty Committee on Diversity and Inclusion, one of the five at-large senators, and one additional senator from the body of the Senate.
+The Executive Committee shall have ten voting members: the Senate Past Chair, the Senate Chair, the Senate Vice Chair, the Chair of the Academic Budget and Benefits

-The at-large senator and additional senator serve a one-year term and are elected by the Senate at or before the final Senate meeting of the academic year.
-Executive committee terms begin June 15.

-The Chair will issue a call for interested and qualifying senators.
-When seeking to fill the at-large and additional seats on the Executive Committee, the Senate will strive for diversity and representation from as many colleges and schools as possible.
-In instances when more than one senator has been nominated for a given seat, the Senate shall use a secret ballot to decide who will serve.
+Committee, the Chair of the Undergraduate Curriculum Committee, the Chair of the Graduate Curriculum Committee, the Chair of the Committee on Term Faculty Affairs, the Chair of the Faculty Committee on Diversity and Inclusion, an at-large senator, and an additional senator from among its number.
+The at-large senator and additional senator will serve a one-year term and will be nominated by the Executive Committee and elected by the Senate at or before the final Senate meeting of the academic year that precedes the start of the electees' terms on June 15.
+The Chair will issue a call for interested and qualifying senators prior to the Executive Committee, the Senate will strive for diversity and representation from as many colleges and schools as possible.
+All eligible senators will be considered.
+In instances when more than one senator has been nominated by the Executive Committee for either the at-large or general seat on such Committee, the Senate shall use a secret ballot to decide who will serve.
 The Provost and the Dean of Faculty are ex officio non-voting members of the Executive Committee.